-Range Switch: This is a three-position switch marked $\times 1$ , $\times 10$ , and $\times 100$ .
-Moving the range switch to one of the range multiplier positions ( $\times 100$ , $\times 10$ , $\times 1$ ) provides the operator with an overall range dependant upon the series of instrument and detector used.
+Range Switch: This is a three-position switch marked $\times 1$, $\times 10$, and $\times 100$.
+Moving the range switch to one of the range multiplier positions ($\times 100$, $\times 10$, $\times 1$) provides the operator with an overall range of 0-5000 μ R/hr.
 Multiply the scale reading by the multiplier to determine the actual scale reading.

-Selector Switch: Sliding the range switch from OFF to BAT provides the operator with a battery check of the instrument.
+Selector Switch: Sliding the range switch from OFF to BAT CHECK provides the operator with a battery check of the instrument.
 A BAT OK scale on the meter face provides a visual means of checking the battery-charge status.
-Placing this switch in the NORMAL position places the instrument into normal operating mode and energizes the unimorph speaker located on the left side of the instrument.
+Placing this switch in the NORMAL position puts the instrument into normal operating mode and energizes the unimorph speaker located on the left side of the instrument.
 The number of audible clicks is relative to the meter reading; the higher the reading, the more audible clicks.
 To reduce battery drain, the switch should be placed in the QUIET position when the audio function is not needed.